Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 );

-The sky’s the limit.
-Any tool you can wrap in a function, you can expose to your local AI.
+Anything you can wrap in a function, you can expose to the model.

-- Ollama + qwen3.5 as the model — offline, free, surprisingly capable
+- Ollama + qwen3.5 as the model, offline and free

-- MCP as the tool layer — giving the model real access to your environment
+- MCP as the tool layer with real access to your environment

-The natural next steps from here are building HTTP-based MCP servers (so tools can be shared across machines or teams), exploring multi-agent patterns where one model orchestrates others, and looking at how this same architecture maps to production — because the patterns are identical, just at a different scale.
+From here the natural directions are HTTP-based MCP servers so tools can be shared across machines, multi-agent patterns where one model orchestrates others, and mapping this same shape to production.
+The patterns hold at scale, the numbers just get bigger.